Post updated: July 9th, 2026

 Analysts say investors will look closely at any future fiscal plans, particularly if they involve significant borrowing or major tax reform.

 Large policy shifts can create uncertainty, which may feed through to mortgage markets.
-This could result in mortgage rates increasing, however it’s too early to predict whether that would happen.
+This could influence mortgage rates but it’s too early to predict whether mortgage rates would rise or fall.

 Our Mortgage Expert Sarah Tucker said: